IP-CAM/Google-Sitemap-for-Opencart-v.4.x/README.md

 ## Features

-- **Customizable Sitemap**: Customize the sitemap to include product pages (with images), category pages (with images), and manufacturer pages, ensuring thorough indexing.
+- **Customizable Sitemap**: Customize the sitemap to include product pages (with images), category pages (with images), manufacturer pages and information pages (and CMS topis, article pages), ensuring thorough indexing.
 - **Standards-Compliant XML Sitemap**: Generates a fully compliant XML sitemap using PHP’s XMLWriter class, following the [Sitemaps.org protocol](https://sitemaps.org/protocol.html).
 - **Last Modified Tracking**: Includes the `<lastmod>` attribute for product and category pages, helping search engines track updates for timely indexing.
 - **Compatible with Webmaster Tools**: Fully compatible with commonly used webmaster tools such as Google Search Console, Bing Webmaster Tools, and Yandex Webmaster Tools.